xatusbetazx17/bionical_eye_controller/README.md

 class BionicEyeController:
     """
-    A conceptual controller for a bionic eye device that supports multiple features.
+    A conceptual controller for a bionic eye device.
     This class abstracts the communication interface (USB or wireless).
 If the expected hardware is not found, it falls back to simulation.
     """